AnarKyx01/djang_engine/temp/README.md

 # djang_engine

-This is a quiz/ctf engine to support continuous training, very early stages of development!
+This is a quiz/ctf engine to support continuous training, very early stages of development

 ```bash
 ### Django Requirements